SinaHonari/RCN/README.md

 # Citation

-If you use this code please consider citing our paper:
+If you use this code please cite our paper:

 * Sina Honari, Jason Yosinski, Pascal Vincent, Christopher Pal.
 [Recombinator Networks: Learning Coarse-to-Fine Feature Aggregation](http://arxiv.org/pdf/1511.07356v2), in IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016.